-Learning outdoors is a statutory right for all children in the Foundation Stage.
+Learning outdoors is a statutory right for all children in the Early Years Foundation Stage.
 At Barons Court we extend that opportunity to Phase 2, 3 and Phase 4 pupils.
 Outdoor Learning is about children building self-esteem and independence through exploring and experiencing the natural world.
 The ethos of Outdoor Learning allows learners the time and space to develop skills, interests and understanding through practical, hands on experiences It also allows practitioners to step back and observe the children in order to then encourage and inspire individuals to achieve through careful scaffolding and facilitating.

 'This is the best kind of classroom,

 Where the learning is watching and thinking and talking

 From 'The Best Kind of Classroom' by Ian MacMillan

 What Ofsted says about our Outdoor Learning provision (March 2017):

 'Adults help pupils develop skills beyond those expected for their age.
 The provision in the outdoor curriculum is highly effective in helping pupils develop personally and academically.'

 Barons Court achieves a National Gold Award for Learning Outside the Classroom